5.00 out of 2 votes

 What Is a Gift with Purchase?

-A gift with purchase (GWP) is a sales promotion where a retailer gives you a free item when you meet a qualifying condition.
-That condition is usually one of three things: buying a specific product, spending over a set dollar threshold, or buying from a particular product category.
+A gift with purchase (GWP) is a promotion where a retailer gives you a free item when you meet a qualifying condition.
+That condition is usually one of three things: buying a specific product, spending over a set dollar threshold, or buying from a particular category.

 Why Stores Prefer GWPs Over Discounts

-GWPs sidestep that problem entirely.
+GWPs sidestep that trap entirely.

 How GWP Promotions Work